moby/moby/docs/sources/contributing/devenvironment.md

 have a working, up-to-date docker installation, then continue to the next step.

-Step 2: Install tools used for this tutorial[¶](#step-2-install-tools-used-for-this-tutorial "Permalink to this headline")
+Step 2: Install tools used for this tutorial
 --------------------------------------------------------------------------------------------------------------------------

-Install `git`{.docutils .literal}; honest, it’s very good.
+Install `git`; honest, it’s very good.
 You can use other ways to get the Docker source, but they’re not anywhere near as easy.

-Install `make`{.docutils .literal}.
+Install `make`.
 This tutorial uses our base Makefile to kick off the docker containers in a repeatable and consistent way.
 Again, you can do it in other ways but you need to do more work.

-Step 3: Check out the Source[¶](#step-3-check-out-the-source "Permalink to this headline")
+Step 3: Check out the Source
 ------------------------------------------------------------------------------------------

     git clone http://git@github.com/dotcloud/docker